Are you attracted to entrepreneurship? Does the freedom appeal to you? And does that make you want to start a business of your own?

 You’re not the only one.

-Ever since Tim Ferriss published The Four Hour Work, in which he introduced the lifestyle business concept, a lot of people are chasing the same dream.
+Ever since Tim Ferriss published The 4-Hour Work Week, in which he introduced the lifestyle business concept, a lot of people are chasing the same dream.

 It’s pretty appealing, right?
 You start a business, automate it, hire a virtual assistant, and make money while you’re sleeping or traveling the world.